 Wednesday, May 15th:

-Please arrive at Seattle-Tacoma International Airport (SEA) by mid-afternoon.
+Please arrive at Portland International Airport (PDX) by mid-afternoon.
 Hotel check-in.
 Join us for a welcome dinner and orientation.
-Stay in Seattle.
+Stay in Portland.

 Thursday, May 16th:

 Portland, OR to Ellensburg, WA - 219 miles